tahmee/DEC_Launchpad/DE_Fundamentals/solution.md

   * Unstructured Data: part of social media (text, images, videos, etc.)
 * Frequency: Both Batch and Streaming.

-Ingestion Strategy
+##### 2. Ingestion Strategy
-A hybrid approach will be implemented, using Batch and micro-batching.
+   *A hybrid approach will be implemented, using Batch and micro-batching.
 Real-time data sources such as Social Media, SMS and Website Forms that require immediate attention and real-time streaming will be ingested via micro-batching (every 2 - 5 minutes).
 The reason is to maintain nearly real-time ingestion while being cost-effective.
 This will involve using API ingestion for social media.
 Whereas a traditional Batch will be used for Call Center log files via file uploads.

 Processing/Transformation
 Data Cleaning and Standardisation: This stage focuses on cleaning the data and ensuring it’s in a useful and unified format.
 Based on assumptions about how the raw data will be, the following can be carried out to ensure it’s clean and standardised.